Technical and Engineering Challenges of Addressing the United Nations Sustainable Development Goals

 This workshop was possible thanks to a generous grant from the United Engineering Foundation.
 The United Engineering Foundation does not endorse results or recommendations from this workshop.

 William E. Kelly, Ph.D., P.E., retired as director of external affairs at the American Society for Engineering Education (ASEE) in 2015.
 Prior to joining ASEE in September of 2007, he was a professor of civil engineering at the Catholic University of America in Washington, D.C. where he also served as dean of the school of engineering from 1996-2001.
 He is a past member of the American Society of Civil Engineers (ASCE) Committee on Sustainability (CoS) and has taught sustainability as a practitioner adjunct faculty member at George Mason University.
-He is a co-editor of the 2017 ASCE...Read more
+He is a co-...Read more

 Joe Lima is the Director of Global Environmental Sustainability for Schlumberger.
 Before this role, Joe served as Global Environmental Solutions Manager for Schlumberger Well Services where he was responsible for developing technologies that reduce the overall completion footprint as well as the development of the Schlumberger chemical disclosure process.
 From 2008 through 2010, Joe served as the Unconventional Resources Theme Manager for North America where he was responsible for directing technology development and application throughout the region specifically for shale and tight gas...Read more